dnlbowers/blackjack/README.md

 The player control section comprises of three controls: -
   * Hit Me Button - Draws a random card from the deck and adds it to the player's hand.
   * Stand Button - End the player's turn and initiate the computer's turn.
   * Game rules anchor tag - Takes the user directly to the game rules.
-From accessing the rules via the table anchor tag, the user will see a different button to return to his current game rather than the main menu.
+When accessing the rules via the table anchor tag, the user will see a different button to return to his current game rather than the main menu.

 ![Player Controls Section](docs/screenshots/rules-anchor.jpg)

-## **Game Initiation/Results Modal**
 ### **Game Initiation Modal:**
 I included this to allow for all actions first to be initiated by the user.
 The user is greeted with the below modal when first accessing the card table:
 ![Game Initiation Modal](docs/screenshots/deal-me-in.JPG)